nus-cs2113-AY1920S2/tp/README.md

-# Project Template for the tP
+# Set Up for TechToday
 ## Team 14

 This is a project template for a small CLI Java project.
 It uses Gradle for build automation and GitHub Actions for CI.